eursu1981/angularB2CExample/README.md

 - Ensure [all pre-requisites](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-angular/README.md) have been completed to run msal-angular.

+The @azure/msal-angular package is available on NPM: npm install @azure/msal-browser @azure/msal-angular@latest

 ### B2C App Registration

 This sample comes with a pre-registered application for demo purposes.
 If you would like to use your own **Azure AD B2C** tenant and application, follow the steps below: